 But let’s face it, this “sensor cleaning” stop was essential in view of the rest of our program of the day! 🙂 We took the funicular that goes up to Muottas Muragl and from there we made a splendid loop on the heights of Pontresina!
-This hike was definitely one of our favorites of this stay (we will tell you more about it in a future article!)
+This hike was definitely one of our favorites of this stay (we will tell you more about it

 - Road trip kilometers: about 40km

 - kilometers on foot: about 18km

 - Stop for the night: Second night at Pop-up Camp Diavolezza, 48 CHF

 It was with a heavy heart that we left the Engadine region that morning!
 The 3 days spent in the area were superb but they clearly gave us the desire to see more.
 We will come back for sure!

 To leave the Engadine we took the Julierpass.
 Benoit had noted this place as a potential “photo spot” because he had seen some impressive pictures of the hairpin turns.
 So we can confirm that the pass is superb and that the road is indeed very winding, but on the other hand we did not manage to find a place from which we could have an “aerial” view of the pass.
 We imagine that the pictures we saw were taken with a drone and that we can’t admire it with our own eyes from this angle 😉